ricardogodi/weird-language-system/README.md

 # Weird Language System

 ## Project Description
 The Weird Language System is a custom language interpreter in C++ designed for managing linked list operations.
-This system utilizes the Command design pattern for efficient instruction execution and features advanced object-oriented principles such as encapsulation, abstraction, inheritance, and polymorphism.
+This system utilizes the Command Design pattern for efficient instruction execution and features advanced object-oriented principles such as encapsulation, abstraction, inheritance, and polymorphism.
 These design choices ensure data management is flexible and modular, making the system robust and adaptable.

 ## Features
 - **Custom Language Interpreter**: Executes commands for managing linked lists.